eleavydev/redroots-farm/README.md

 ![Nav Bar](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653388731/redrootsfarm/redroots_navbar_r3elqf.png)

   - The responsive navigation bar includes links to the Logo (points to Home page), Home page, Gallery page and Contact Us page.
-The Navigation bar is identical in each page to allow user navigate from one page to another with ease and without the need for trying to get back to the previous page via the ‘back’ button.
+  - The Navigation bar is identical in each page to allow user navigate from one page to another with ease and without the need for trying to get back to the previous page via the ‘back’ button.

 ## The Header (including landing page image and Tagline)

 ![Landing Page](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653388732/redrootsfarm/redroots_heroimage_withTagline_lv3ovl.png)

-  - The landing page includes a photograph of Red Roots Farm with vibrant trees, flowers and green grass aiming to give the user an instant 'feel' for the Red Roots space.
+  - The landing page includes a photograph of Red Roots Farm with vibrant trees, flowers and green grass aiming to give the user an instant 'feel' for the Red Roots Farm space.
   - This section aims to invite the user in to Red Roots Farm with an animation to grab their attention and almost pull them inwards to explore more.
-  - The h1 tagline of "Reconnect - Realign - Rediscover" is immediately below the photograph in block capitals.
+  - The tagline of "Reconnect - Realign - Rediscover" is immediately below the photograph in block capitals.
 This captures the essence of Red Roots Farm and what Claire and Tom would like to help people do when they visit.

 ## About Us Section